How to Apply To Study Medicine in Europe If You Are From The USA?

 Here are some of the biggest benefits you’ll enjoy when you choose to study medicine in Europe:

-• Meet friends for life - We don’t need to tell you that the more you expand your horizons, the better the chance will be of meeting people you click with.
-If you never leave your neighborhood, for instance, you won’t ever find more than a handful of people that you get along with.
-However, if you leave your comfort zone and explore your city, then your state, you’ll find many more people you’ll become close friends with.
+- Meet friends for life - We don’t need to tell you that the more you expand your horizons, the better the chance will be of meeting people you click with.
+If you never leave your neighbourhood, for instance, you won’t ever find more than a handful of people that you get along with.
+However, if you leave your comfort zone and explore your city and then your state, you’ll find many more people you’ll become close friends with.
 Now imagine what another country can offer.

 But perhaps the most important thing you’ll gain from choosing to study medicine in the US is a story.
 Think about it - how many of your peers in the hospital have studied abroad?
-How many know how to cook the national dishes of Serbia?
+How many know how to cook Serbian national dishes?
 How many will be able to converse with patients from other countries without needing an interpreter?
 Not only will studying abroad make you a better doctor, but it’ll give you some amazing stories to tell both friends and colleagues!

 You’ve got questions?
 We’ve got answers!